RAPcores/rapcores/docs/dev.md

 ## Developing with Nix

-RAPcore includes a [shell.nix](../shell.nix) for use with the Nix Package manager.
+RAPcores includes a [shell.nix](../shell.nix) for use with the Nix Package manager.
 This makes it easy to get a development environment with all build requirements installed for you.